There can be two major outcomes of a breakup. You either become sad, depressed and desperate or in the end you come out of it with positive energy.

 It is rather easy ending up as the former category because obviously, there was (and still is) love between you both.
 The memories and the fact that your ex boyfriend has left from your life, can hurt like nothing else.
 It is only human.

-However you can emerge healed from breakup, if you know ways to handle the pain.
+However you can emerge healed from breakup, if you know how to handle the breakup pain.
 You will be fascinated by how much easier you can go trough your breakup.

 Here are a few advice to help you to face these dark times ahead.